Pratt & Whitney J57: Design and development

 Today, most civil and military turbofans have a two spool configuration, a notable exception being the Rolls-Royce Trent turbofan series which has three spools.

 Incidentally, most modern civil turbofans use all three of the above options to handle the extremely high overall pressure ratios employed today (50:1 typically).

 During the 1950s the J57 was an extremely popular engine, with numerous military applications.
 Production figures were in the thousands, which led to a very reliable engine.
 Consequently, it was only natural for Boeing to choose the J57 civil variant, the JT3C, for their 707 jetliner.
 Douglas did likewise with their DC-8.
 Pressure to reduce jet noise and specific fuel consumption later resulted in P&W using an innovative modification to convert the JT3C turbojet into the JT3D two spool turbofan, initially for civil purposes, but also for military applications like the Boeing B-52H.
-The prestigious Collier Trophy for 1952 was awarded to Leonard S. Hobbs, Chief Engineer of United Aircraft Corporation, for "designing and producing the P&W J57 turbojet engine".
+The prestigious Collier Trophy for 1952 was awarded to Leonard S. Hobbs, chief engineer of United Aircraft Corporation, for "designing and producing the P&W J57 turbojet engine".
 The engine was produced from 1951 to 1965 with a total of 21,170 built.

 Many J57 models shipped since 1954 contained 7-15% of titanium, by dry weight.
-Commercially pure titanium was used in the inlet case and low pressure compressor case, whereas the low pressure rotor assembly was made up of 6Al-4V titanium alloy blades, discs and disc spacers.
+Commercially pure titanium was used in the inlet case and low-pressure compressor case, whereas the low-pressure rotor assembly was made up of 6Al-4V titanium alloy blades, discs and disc spacers.

 Titanium alloys used in the J57 in the mid-50s suffered hydrogen embrittlement until the problem was understood.

 On May 25, 1953, a J57-powered YF-100A exceeded Mach 1 on its first flight.

+The J57 was used as the gas generator for the FT3 stationary gas turbine, which was first installed in May 1962 for the Hartford Electric Light Company.